 As a prominent eCommerce platform, BigCommerce has over 60,000 merchants of various types and sizes, catering to the eCommerce sector’s full spectrum.
 It offers an overabundance of built-in features and CMS capabilities.
 It’s also powerful enough to promote the growth of fast-scaling eCommerce businesses while being intuitive enough for complete beginners to operate with ease.

-BigCommerce features advanced SEO integration and flexible APIs that allow merchants to connect to other CMS solutions and leading software.
+BigCommerce features advanced SEO integration and flexible APIs just like the ones mentioned in the GreenGeeks review that allow merchants to connect to other CMS solutions and leading software.
 It also offers a shopping cart on the backend.

 BigCommerce is self-hosted, so you don’t need to find your own hosting provider.
 It is also PCI compliant and available on a monthly subscription basis.